 US-A-5236039 discloses a method for the in situ treatment of a hydrocarbon containing formation, using radio frequency heating sources for heating the formation to pyrolysis temperature.
 In this document there is no generic teaching with respect to the influence of pressure on the method or its results.
 However, there is an incidental disclosure of 50 psi in combination with pyrolysis temperatures up to 575 °F in relation to a simulation of the invention concerned (cf. Table 1 therein).
-The application in the treating method of the invention of a pressure of 3.52 bar (50 psi) at temperatures up to 301.7 °C (575 °F) in combination with application of radio frequency heating is excluded from the protection of this invention.
+The application in the treating method of the invention of a pressure of 3.52 bar (50 psi) at temperatures up to 301.7 °C (575 °F) in combination with application of radio frequency heating is excluded from the protection of certain embodiments of this invention.

 Unless indicated otherwise, the term "pressure" is herein deemed to refer to absolute pressure.
-The pressure prevailing during the production of hydrocarbon fluid from the formation or during synthesis gas generation is deemed to be measured in a production well, in the direct proximity of the relevant portion of the formation where pyrolysis or synthesis gas production takes place.
+The temperature and pressure prevailing during the production of hydrocarbon fluid from the formation or during synthesis gas generation is deemed to be measured in a production well, and/or determined or assessed in the direct proximity of a relevant portion of the formation where pyrolysis or synthesis gas production takes place.